Published • loading... • Updated

 Nine pharmaceutical firms agreed to lower U.S. drug prices to align with other developed nations under the Trump administration’s Most Favored Nation policy, promising billions in savings.

-- On Friday, President Donald Trump announced agreements with nine pharmaceutical groups to lower United States drug prices under the most-favoured-nation pricing policy in exchange for tariff relief.
+- On Friday, President Donald Trump announced agreements with nine pharmaceutical groups to lower U.S. drug prices in exchange for tariff relief under the most-favoured-nation pricing policy.

 - In July the administration pressed most-favoured-nation pricing to align U.S. drug costs with price-controlled countries and pressured several previously negotiating firms including Pfizer, AstraZeneca, Eli Lilly, Novo Nordisk, EMD Serono.

-- The White House said the agreements with nine firms will yield `billions of dollars in savings`, while Democrats and lawmakers raised concerns about opaque negotiations and sought information.
+- The White House said the agreements will yield billions of dollars in savings, while Democrats and lawmakers pressed AstraZeneca, Eli Lilly, Novo Nordisk, and Pfizer for transparency last week.

 Most people have insurance through work, the individual insurance market, or government programs like Medicaid and Medicare, which protect them from much of the cost.